 If you miss several payments, your account could be reported as delinquent or sent to collections by your cellphone provider, which will show up on your credit report and hurt your credit score.
 Negative information remains on your report for seven years, though it may have less effect over time if you build up a more positive history.
 Delinquency can also happen if you end your contract with your carrier early without paying off the balance.
 Even when you no longer have access to your service, you are still responsible for paying off what you owe.

-Opening a new plan can affect your credit score
+Opening a new account can affect your credit score

 Your cellphone carrier will likely perform a credit check to determine your eligibility for financing and the terms of the plan.
 This credit check can cause a temporary hit to your score, though hard inquiries only make up a small part of your score calculation and fall off completely after 24 months.
 Even though your cellphone provider’s financing plan acts like a loan, it is not reported to credit bureaus and cannot improve your credit score like other loans may.